Employee General Warning Letter Fill out the template

 It is important that the employer understands its obligations in relation to this matter.
 If an employer breaches some of these obligations, then it could face penalties for unfair dismissal, and may be unable to remove the employee.

 1. Have a first meeting with the employee, to discuss the performance issues, provide a strategy for improvement (such as deadlines for improvement, and quantifiable goals for the employee).
-Provide a letter of warning to the employee.
+Provide a copy of this Employee General Warning Letter to the employee.

 2. If performance has not improved by the due date, have a second meeting with the employee to advise that performance has still not improved.
-Provide a second letter of warning to the employee.
+Provide the employee with a second written warning (using this Employee General Warning Letter again).

 3. If performance still does not improve, have a third meeting with the employee.
 Advise the employee that if their performance does not improve by a particular date, their employment may be terminated.
-Provide a third warning letter to the employee, confirming these details.
+Provide an Employee Final Warning Letter to the employee, confirming these details.

-4. If performance still does not improve, have a fourth meeting with the employee to terminate employment, and provide a copy of this letter.
+4. If performance still does not improve, have a fourth meeting with the employee to terminate employment, and provide a copy of the Letter of Termination of Employment (General).

-Once the employer is satisfied that it knows what it needs to do to deal with the employee, the employer may prepare this letter by including all of the relevant information when prompted.
-The employer should ensure that the letter contains enough information so that the employee knows what has gone wrong, and what he or she can do to correct it.
+The employer should ensure that this letter contains enough information so that the employee knows what has gone wrong, and what he or she can do to correct it.
 The information that may be added to this letter includes:

 • details of any previous warnings that the employee has received;